Great Western Railway (Tasmania)

+Capital was raised in 1899.
+Initial surveys and appraisals of the route were made in 1900.
+By 1903 there were reports that the proposal was "doomed".

-The Great Western railway proposal was part of a complex play of political and business interests between the three regions of power in Tasmania that were relatively balanced in the 1890s through to the time of the First World War - after which the distribution was never balanced again.
+The Great Western railway proposal was part of a complex play of political and business interests between the three regions of power in Tasmania that were relatively balanced in the 1890s through to the time of the First World War – after which the distribution was never balanced again.
 The solution of the North West Route to Burnie and the rise of the Mount Lyell Mining and Railway Company and Emu Bay Railway routes saw the Great Western Railway proposals vanish in time.